Kingston Mills: Recreation

-The Rideau Canal, of which Kingston Mills is a part, is a recreational waterway, catering to pleasure craft.
+The Rideau Canal, which goes through Kingston Mills, is a recreational waterway, catering to pleasure craft.
 Boaters may travel between Kingston and Ottawa.
 Boat tours along the canal are also provided.

 Kingston Mills offers a location for picnicking, fishing, swimming, walking, and rock climbing during the warm months.
 A rock climbing location has been developed at the southwest end of the locks.
 Many routes have been set including ones for top roping, lead climbing, trad climbing, and bouldering.